|To find out more details about my new paperback book on the Titanic and the Californian, including ordering details, please look here.|

 9/9/1908 - "The Dublin Daily Express" said that on this date shortly after midday, and with no fuss, the keel blocks for the Olympic were laid.

 16/09/1908 - "The Manchester Guardian" confirms the name "Titanic."
-The previous day, the New York Times reveals the names "Titanic" and "Olympic"; this is seemingly the official announcement from the White Star Line.
+The previous day, the New York Times and others reveals in a press release dated the same day the names "Titanic" and "Olympic"; this is an official announcement from the White Star Line.

 28/11/1908 - "The North Star" reports that the Darlington Forge had secured a contract for large scale castings and forgings for 2 new White Star ships.
 The ships are not named, just described as "the two new White Star boats which are being built at Belfast.
 These ships will be larger than the Mauretania and Lusitania, though not so fast".
 The London "Times" does mention the name of the two steamers.